 Thankfully for you, during that time we learned a lot about what makes a good blogging tool and what does not.

 The following is the best of the best from what we found in the growing and creating of our successful health and fitness blog, Avocadu.com.

-These are not only the tools that we use for our blogs, but what many of our fellow successful bloggers use as well.
+These are not only the best blogging tools that we use personally for our blogs but also what many of our fellow successful bloggers use as well.